rany2/jqGrid/README.md

 ```
 All other language files and plugins are available from CDN too.
 See [the wiki article](https://github.com/free-jqgrid/jqGrid/wiki/Access-free-jqGrid-from-different-CDNs) for more details about the usage of free jqGrid from CDNs and RawGit.

-The package is published on [WebJars](http://www.webjars.org/) and it's deployed on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cfree-jqgrid) too.

 Remark: the above URLs will be available **after publishing** the release of the version of 4.13.1.

 ### Main new features and improvements implemented in the version 4.13.1:

-* Add new `noFilterText` property of `searchoptions`, which allows to add the entry in the filter to clear filtering by the column.
+* The new `noFilterText` property of `searchoptions` is added, which allows to add the entry in the filter to clear filtering by the column.
-* New `loadFilterDefaults: true` option and `jqGridRefreshFilterValues` event added.
-It force filling the filter toolbar based of the filter applied to the grid.
-Only `postData.filters` will be supported.
+* The new option `loadFilterDefaults: true` of the `filterToolbar` and the event `jqGridRefreshFilterValues` of jqGrid are added.
+They force filling the filter toolbar based of the filter applied to the grid.
+Only `postData.filters` is supported.
-* The ruls of building ids of input elements of the filter toolbar are changed.
-The new `idMode` of `filterToolbar` allows to customize the changes or to force the usage of old id rules.
+* The ruls of building of ids of input elements of the filter toolbar are changed.
+The new option `idMode` of `filterToolbar` allows to customize the changes or to force the usage of old id rules.
 See the comment to [the commit](https://github.com/free-jqgrid/jqGrid/commit/7cc612034a48d3521d97d2445456cf672a262b0c).
 * Performance improvement of scrolling.

-An example of the usage
+For example, one can use now
 ```JavaScript
 { name: "ship_via", width: 85, align: "center", formatter: "select", autoResizing: { minColWidth: 85 },
 	edittype: "select", editoptions: { value: "FE:FedEx;TN:TNT;DH:DHL", defaultValue: "DH" },